On Horizontal Immersions of Discs in Fat Distributions of Type $(4,6)$: Basic Notions

-Fatness being an open condition, the fat distribution germs form an open set in the set of all germs of distributions of a fixed type.
-Though contact distributions happen to be generic in the corank 1 situation, fatness is not a generic property, in general.
-In fact we have the following. \begin{theorem}[\cite{raynerFat,montTour}] Suppose $\calD$ is a rank $k$-distribution on $M$ with $\dim M=n$.
-If $\calD$ is fat then the following numeric constraints hold. \begin{itemize} \item $k$ is divisible by $2$ and if $k < n-1$, then $k$ is divisible by $4$ \item $k \ge (n-k)+1$ \item The sphere $S^{k-1}$ admits $n-k$ linearly independent vector fields \end{itemize}
+Since fatness is an open condition, fat distribution germs form an open set in the space of all germs of distributions of a fixed rank and corank.
+In general, fatness imposes strong numerical constraints on the rank and corank of the distribution. \begin{theorem}[\cite{raynerFat,montTour}] Suppose $\calD$ is a rank $k$-distribution on $M$ with $\dim M=n$.
+If $\calD$ is fat then the following numeric constraints hold. \begin{itemize} \item $k$ is divisible by $2$ and if $k < n-1$, then $k$ is divisible by $4$ \item $k \ge (n-k)+1$ \item The sphere $S^{k-1}$ admits $n-k$ linearly independent vector fields \end{itemize} Conversely, given any pair $(k,n)$ satisfying the above, there is a germ of fat distribution of type $(k,n)$. \end{theorem}

-Conversely, given any pair $(k,n)$ satisfying the above, there is a germ of fat distribution of type $(k,n)$. \end{theorem}
+\begin{remark} Though contact distributions happen to be generic in the corank $1$ situation, fatness in higher corank is not a generic property.
+For corank $\ge 3$, this follows easily from the Determinacy theorem (\cite[pg.
+65]{montTour}).
+As for corank $2$, we can define the signature of a (germ of) distribution of type $(4,6)$ (\cite[pg.
+92]{montTour}).
+We have two disjoint \emph{open} classes of distributions germs of type $(4,6)$ : the \emph{elliptic} and the \emph{hyperbolic} type (\cite{zanetGenericRank4}).
+The elliptic type corresponds to fat distribution germs, whereas a typical example of a hyperbolic type is given by the product of two contact structures of type $(2,3)$ as considered in \cite{dAmbraSubbundle,bandeContactPair}. \end{remark}

-In particular, the fat distributions are of the type $(4n, 4n + p)$ when $p>1$.
-We will now focus on $p=2$.\\
+It follows that the fat distributions are of the type $(4n, 4n + p)$ when $p>1$.
+We will now focus on $p=2$.